Southeast Asia: Notes from the field 2013

 Mamasa in particular is largely untouched by travelers, which may be partly due to the rather arduous journey to get there.
 However, it soon became clear that the long and bone-rattling ride (close to 12 hours) was well worth it, as I set off on day one of a 55km trek that would see me descending into river valleys, climbing peaks and staying overnight in the homes of welcoming villagers.
 After a full day’s walking, I’d never been so keen to see a bowl of fish broth!
-As I trekked further east towards Toraja, rugged mountains gave way to steep rice terraces, and I began to see many more of the traditional tongkonan houses, for which the area is famed.
+As I trekked further east toward Toraja, rugged mountains gave way to steep rice terraces, and I began to see many more of the traditional tongkonan houses, for which the area is famed.

 Arriving into Rantepao, I had two days left in Toraja to explore the tombs and burial sites, and hopefully attend a funeral – something I never thought I would say!
 I wasn’t disappointed: the rhythmic chanting and colourful costumes created a scene worthy of a documentary.

 Burma is a rapidly evolving country.
 It’s blessed with incredible nature, history and culture, and confronted by political, social and environmental challenges.
 There’s no doubt that the coming years will bring new tests, but my first visit to the country taught me that, if you measure a nation’s wealth by the honesty, warmth, joy and hope of the people, Burma is the richest I have had the privilege to visit.